• Skip to primary navigation

 • Directory Listings: Submitting listings takes 1 to 3 days.
 Approvals take 1 to 4 weeks, followed by 2 to 4 weeks for Google to index them.
 Give it another 1 to 2 months to impact rankings.

-• Google Business Profile: Setup and optimization should take 1 to 3 days, with 3 to 7 days for verification.
-You might start seeing activity within a few weeks.
+• Google Business Profile: Setup and optimization should take 1 to 3 days, with 3 to 10 days for verification.
+You might start seeing activity within a few weeks (this timing depends on several factors like market size, industry, and number of competitors).

 • Location-Specific Pages: These help target neighboring areas.
 They can be created in 1 to 3 days, indexed in 3 days to 2 weeks, and typically improve rankings in 1 to 3 months.